-Our focus on climate change and modern slavery has been decided after considering several factors.
+Our focus on climate change and modern slavery was decided after considering several factors.
 First, the World Economic Forum (WEF) produces a Global Risk Report every year, identifying the most severe global risks over the short- (2 years) and long-term (10 years).
 Across both these timeframes, climate change-related risks are ranked at or near the top (and have been in previous reports for numerous years now).
 These include the failure to mitigate it, the failure to adapt to it, natural disasters and extreme weather events, and biodiversity loss and ecosystem collapse.
 The largest societal risk in the short term is the cost-of-living crisis, and in the long term large-scale involuntary migration - and these are both drivers of increased modern slavery.

 Secondly, there is an increased regulatory focus on both these issues.
 New Zealand is the first country in the world to make climate reporting disclosures mandatory to report.
-New Zealand does not yet have Modern Slavery legislation, but feedback on a legislative response was sought by the government in 2022.
+New Zealand does not yet have Modern Slavery legislation, but it is on the agenda.

-As mentioned above, the tools available for Mint's stewardship activities include engaging with investee companies (both current and potential), voting at shareholder meetings, consulting with policy makers and standard setters, and working collaboratively with other stakeholders.
+The tools available for Mint's stewardship activities include engaging with investee companies (both current and potential), voting at shareholder meetings, consulting with policy makers and standard setters, and working collaboratively with other stakeholders.
 We use all these tools, as explained below.